-First, GSA concentrates on the government's market share to make the most of the competition available.
-The government traveler's responsibility is to use the contract carrier.
-The government's delivery of market share drives the program.
-So, to ensure the fares stay favorable, we encourage federal travelers to use the contract carrier.
+First, GSA concentrates on the government’s market share to make the most of the competition available.
+The government’s delivery of market share drives the program.
+So, to ensure the fares stay favorable, federal travelers must use the contract carrier unless an exception applies.

 Second, GSA works with other government agencies to make sure the federal traveler's needs and concerns are fully met.
 This ensures that you have a good choice of convenient and timely flights.